McLaren Vale Water Allocation Plan

 - providing water for groundwater-dependent ecosystems within the prescribed area.

-The WAP was developed by the former Adelaide and Mount Lofty Ranges Natural Resources Management Board in collaboration with key stakeholders and supported by the community-based McLaren Vale WAP Advisory Committee.
-A review of the McLaren Vale Prescribed Wells Area Water Allocation Plan was conducted in 2011.
+The McLaren Vale WAP was developed by the former Adelaide and Mount Lofty Ranges Natural Resources Management Board in collaboration with key stakeholders and supported by the community-based McLaren Vale WAP Advisory Committee.
+The McLaren Vale WAP was adopted in 2007, replacing the WAP adopted in 2000.
+A review of the McLaren Vale Prescribed Wells Area Water Allocation Plan was conducted in 2011 without subsequent amendment.

 Find out more information about what a WAP is and why they are important.